tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.applyActorSpirits(actor\_id, spirit\_ids)

 	Apply spirits effects to the actor unit with the specified id.
 Ids are provided as an array, ex.: \[1,4,5\].
 The animation for the spirits will play automatically.

+* isActorHitBy(actor\_id, weapon\_id, include\_support)

+	Can be used as conditional to check if the actor with the specified id was hit by the specified weapon during the last battle.
+If include\_support is true support attacks will also be checked.

+* isEnemyHitBy(enemy\_id, weapon\_id, include\_support)

+	Can be used as conditional to check if the enemy with the specified id was hit by the specified weapon during the last battle.
+If include\_support is true support attacks will also be checked.

+* isEventHitBy(event\_id, weapon\_id, include\_support)

+	Can be used as conditional to check if the event with the specified id was hit by the specified weapon during the last battle.
+If include\_support is true support attacks will also be checked.

 ## Battle Text Editor